squarechip/timeline/readme.md

 ```
 <br /><br />
 ### Vertical timeline
-With the first item aligned to the right
+With the first item aligned to the right and the elements set to come into view 150px from the bottom of the window

 [See demo](https://squarechip.github.io/timeline/#vertical-demo)
 <br />